Should you avoid the HS17 Genie 2?

 Is that really such a bad thing?

 No, it’s not.
 Some folks have said that the speed of the clients isn’t as high as the speed of the HR54.
 I have to say, that doesn’t really hold true all the time.
 The client boxes are very dependent on the length of the cable or the strength of the wireless signal.
 If you put a client right next to the HS17 Genie 2 it performs incredibly fast, actually.
-This is especially true with the C61K 4K Genie client.
-While I once told people not to get a 4K client unless they needed one, I’ve reversed that recommendation with Genie 2.
-The nag messages about not having a 4K TV have been toned down and it really seems to benefit from a speed bump with the Genie 2.
+It’s been years since I’ve heard someone complain about the performance of the client boxes, as long as they are properly installed.
+This is even more true now that DIRECTV’s Gemini gives wired or wireless performance in the same box.

 Is the Genie 2 less reliable?

-I have been using DIRECTV DVRs now for about 15 years.
-I’ve had good ones and bad ones, and honestly I’ve had about twelve of them.
+I have been using DIRECTV DVRs now for about 20 years.
+I’ve had good ones and bad ones, and honestly I’ve had about fifteen of them.
 Not because they failed but because I kept upgrading.
 I’ve had my favorites over the years, but in terms of reliability I have to say every DVR I’ve had my hands on since about 2010 has been rock solid out of the box.
-This includes the Genie 2 which, as I write this, is sitting to the right of me performing flawlessly.
+This includes the Genie 2 which, as I write this, is sitting to the right of me performing flawlessly and has been up and running for several years.

 Why would a tech complain about the Genie 2?